Classical combinations of quantum states for solving banded circulant linear systems: Hybrid algorithm and quantum circuit implementation

-~ We now elaborate on the implementation of Algorithm~\ref{algoMain} using quantum hardware.
-Without loss of generality, let $n = \lceil\log_2 N\rceil$.
-Given an $n$-qubit quantum system, to implement the algorithm, we require the following assumption: \begin{assumption} Assume that there exists a hardware-efficient $n$-qubit quantum circuit evaluating unitary $U_b$ such that normalized vector $\bm b$ can be implemented as a quantum state $\ket{b} = U_b\ket{0^n}$ with $\mathcal O (\poly n)$ circuit depth. \end{assumption} We implement steps 1-4 of Algorithm~\ref{algoMain} with quantum computers, obtaining estimations of each entry of $V^R$, $V^I$, $q^R$, and $q^I$ with the Hadamard test~\citep{cleve1998quantum}, which are then stored in classical memory.
-We modify quantum circuit implementations of shift operations shown by \citet{koch2021gate} and quantum adder circuit by \citet{draper2000addition} to implement the cyclic permutation operator $Q$ and its powers with circuit depth independent to the power $m$, a contrast to the implementation of quantum circuits for solving general linear systems by~\citet{huang2021term}.
+We implement steps 1-4 of \cref{algoMain} with quantum computers, obtaining estimations of each entry of $V^R$, $V^I$, $q^R$, and $q^I$ with the Hadamard test~\citep{cleve1998quantum}, which are then stored in classical memory.
+We modify quantum circuit implementations of shift operations shown by \citet{koch2021gate} and utilize QFT-based adder circuits~\citep{beauregard2003circuit, draper2000addition} to implement the cyclic permutation operator $Q$ and its powers with a depth independent of the power $m$, a contrast to the implementation of quantum circuits for solving general linear systems by~\citet{huang2021term}.
 Steps 5-8 of the algorithm remain implemented on classical computers.
 As shown in the following section, the powers of $Q$ can be implemented with a known quantum circuit with $\mathcal O(n^2)$ quantum gates.
 Therefore, we can construct classical sketches of the circuit implementation of output states $\ket{u_m} = Q^mU_b\ket{0^n}$ that correspond to the computed optimal parameters $\alpha_m$, using $\mathcal O(Tn^2)$ memory in total to provide a classical sketch of the estimator $\tilde x$ as a combination of quantum states.
 We now provide details of the circuit implementation as follows: